 Abenezer earned a B.A.
 Degree in sociology and social work from Jimma University and is currently working toward a Master of Social Work at Addis Ababa University.
 Abenezer was born and raised in Asella, which lies south of Addis Ababa.
 Abenezer’s experience includes working for international NGOs and Ministerial Government offices with the goal of improving the lives of orphans and vulnerable children and strengthening the community at large.

 United States Leadership

-Advisor and Co-Founder
+Associate Executive Director and Co-Founder

 Betty, as she is known to friends, brings professional skill and passion to initiate opportunities for service in Dera.
 She has managed several small businesses and worked as a translator.
 Betty earned a degree in information systems from St Mary University in Addis Ababa, Ethiopia.
 Betty and her husband, Woudneh, are parents of two sons and two daughters and they have a passion for helping children and women.
 Prior to migrating to the United States, Betty served as Hope Arising’s founding Country Director in Ethiopia.

 Jen embraces a passion for travel and learning about other cultures.
 She earned a Bachelor’s degree in Secondary Education from Brigham Young University.
 She and her husband, Dr. Brian Dille, are raising four children.
 Jen previously taught a range of subjects from math to English as a second language to music.
 In addition to her work with Hope Arising, Jen volunteers in her children’s’ schools and for her church.
 Jen has served throughout her life and is thrilled to be involved with Hope Arising and serving the people in Dera.

 Jennette, a professional photographer, is actively involved in fighting for the empowerment of women in their roles as mothers and wives.
 She advocates for the protection of the family and the elevation of women at United Nations and other international conferences.